seachai/seachai.github.io/README.md

 ## Introduction

-This is a my first portfolio.
-I am using Bootstrap 4.
+A portfolio using Bootstrap 4.

 ## Copyright and License